-- --- When employing a retiree of the Teacher Retirement System the employer shall pay both the member contribution and the state contribution as an employment after retirement surcharge. - When a school district or charter school does not contribute to the Federal Old-Age, Survivors and Disability Insurance (OASDI) Program for certain employees, they must contribute 1.5% of the state contribution rate for certain instructional or administrative employees; and 100% of the state contribution rate for all other employees.

-5. Actuarial Assumptions
+- --- When employing a retiree of the Teacher Retirement System the employer shall pay both the member contribution and the state contribution as an employment after retirement surcharge. - --- When a school district or charter school does not contribute to the Federal Old-Age, Survivors, and Disability Insurance (OASDI) Program for certain employees, they must contribute 1.5% of the state contribution rate for certain instructional or administrative employees; and 100% of the state contribution rate for all other employees. - 5.
+Actuarial Assumptions

-The total pension liability in the August 31, 2017 actuarial evaluation was determined using the following actuarial assumptions:
+The total pension liability in the August 31, 2017 actuarial valuation rolled forward to August 31, 2018 was determined using the following actuarial assumptions:

-Valuation Date August 31, 2017
+Valuation Date August 31, 2017 rolled forward to August 31, 2018

 Actuarial Cost Method Individual Entry Age Normal

 Asset Valuation Method Market Value

-Single Discount Rate 8%
+Single Discount Rate 6.907%

-Long-term expected Investment Rate of Return 8%
+Long-term expected Investment Rate of Return 7.25%

-Inflation 2.5%
+Inflation 2.30%

-Salary Increases including inflation 3.5% to 9.5%
+Salary Increases including inflation 3.05% to 9.05%

-Payroll Growth Rate 2.5%
+Payroll Growth Rate 3.00%

 Benefit Changes during the year None

 Ad hoc post-employment benefit changes None

-The actuarial methods and assumptions are based primarily on a study of actual experience for the four year period ending August 31, 2014 and adopted on September 24, 2015.
+The actuarial methods and assumptions are based primarily on a study of actual experience for the three year period ending August 31, 2017 and adopted in July 2018.